cym13/cym13.github.io/source/introduction_ed.rst

 .. code:: text

     >>> a
-    Note the consistent user interface and error reportage.
+    Note the consistent user interface and error reporting.
     Ed is generous enough to flag errors, yet prudent enough not to overwhelm the novice with verbosity.
     .